ON THIS PAGE: You will learn about the different ways doctors use to treat children with NHL. To see other pages, use the menu.

-In general, cancer in children is uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
+In general, cancer in children is uncommon.
+This means it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
 That’s why more than 60% of children with cancer are treated as part of a clinical trial.
-Clinical trials are research studies that compare standard treatments (the best proven treatments available) with newer approaches to treatments that may be more effective.
+Clinical trials are research studies that compare the standard of care with newer approaches to treatments that may be more effective.
+The “standard of care” is the best treatments known.
 Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Studying new treatments involves careful monitoring using scientific methods and all participants are followed closely to track their health and progress.
+The health and safety of all children participating in clinical trials are closely monitored.

 Chemotherapy is the primary treatment for NHL.
 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a pediatric or medical oncologist, a doctor who specializes in treating cancer with medication.

-Treatment for NHL often includes drugs such as cyclophosphamide, doxorubicin, vincristine, prednisone, 6-mercaptopurine, methotrexate, cytarabine, asparaginase, and sometimes ifosfamide and etoposide.
-Your child’s doctor might decide to use a specific drug based on the subtype of stage.
+Treatment for NHL often includes drugs such as doxorubicin (Doxil), vincristine, prednisone, 6-mercaptopurine, methotrexate, cytarabine (Cytosar-U), asparaginase (Elspar), and sometimes ifosfamide (Ifex) and etoposide (Toposar).
+Your child’s doctor may decide to use a specific drug based on the subtype or stage.

 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
-Learn more about immunotherapy.
+Learn more about the basics of immunotherapy.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation therapy is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

 Side effects from radiation therapy include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
-Learn more about radiation therapy.
+Learn more about the basics of radiation therapy.